-The Allocations DPD will allocate sites for residential development.
+The Allocations and Development Management DPD will allocate sites for residential development.

-The Allocations DPD will define the boundaries of employment sites to be retained.
+The Allocations and Development Management DPD will define the boundaries of employment sites to be retained.

-The Reserve Land will not be considered for release after 2015.
+The Reserve Land will not be considered for release until after 2015.
 The test for its release after that date is whether the Annual Monitoring Report shows a five year supply of deliverable sites without the inclusion of the Reserve Land.

-Actual distribution of housing development compared to the distribution in the Core Strategy Net change in employment floorspace in the town Net change in retail floorspace Performance against town centre health check indicators
+Actual distribution of housing development compared to the distribution in the Core Strategy

+Net change in employment floorspace in the town

+Net change in retail floorspace

+Performance against town centre health check indicators